 Our workers are adults with learning disabilities living in and around Ripon, North Yorkshire.
 They work in a positive, friendly and happy environment with dedicated staff supporting them.
 In house training sees our workers gain communication skills, first hand work experience and everyday life skills.

-As well as working on all aspects of producing a range of everyday products; from sourcing materials, joinery, painting, sewing, metal work, packaging, quality control, despatch through to marketing and selling, our workers are trained on every day life skills such as meeting new people, gaining the ability to socialise, dealing with money and managing time.
+As well as working on all aspects of producing a range of everyday products; from sourcing materials, joinery, painting, sewing, metal work, packaging, quality control, dispatch through to marketing and selling, our workers are trained in every day life skills such as meeting new people, gaining the ability to socialise, dealing with money and managing time.

 Develop life skills

 Our workers are constantly developing new skills, not only in the workshops, but also when out and about in the community.

 Selling products at craft fairs, open days and markets throughout the year.

 Giving regular talks to local groups and schools on what we do at Jennyruth Workshops.

 Organising and running fund raising events like coffee mornings, and sponsored walks.